What is the practice of dreaming and how can it benefit you?

 "BECOMING A SWAN"

-A man has come to help me learn how to fly.
+A friend has come to help me learn how to fly.
 He tells me to imagine myself becoming a swan.
 I imagine my head as a swan's head, and now my neck a swan's neck.
 I am actually doing this; I'm becoming a swan!
 I 'see' my swan body waiting for me to inhabit it.
 This is all I have left to do.
 Then, I will fly."

 The 5 R's of Dreaming